abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 - If the user isn't prevent of the quantity of values it can have, the extra values will go to unseted memory space.

+## File I/O

+- *I/O*: Input and output

+- *fopen*: Open a file.

+- *fclose*: Close a file.

+- *fprintf*: Print to a file.

+- *fscanf*: Read data from a file.

+- *fread*: More for image or binary that ascii.

+- *fwrite*: More for image or binary that ascii.

+- *fseek*: Move around in a file.

+- BMP: Bit mapes files implements image as bits.